Four Things You Might Not Know About Men and Bulimia

 Even though there are variations of bulimia and associated disordered eating practices, one fact remains: bulimia and eating disorders do not discriminate according to shape, size, age, sex, gender, sexual orientation, race, ethnicity, income or educational level.
 Anyone can develop an eating disorder.
 Men and male athletes are not immune; nor are they alone.
 Unfortunately, eating disorders in men are typically under-diagnosed, under-treated, and poorly understood.
 It is time to break the silence and identify where to go for help!

-If you or someone you know requires help with bulimia, another eating disorder, or compulsive exercise, please consider our treatment programs at Walden Behavioral Care.
+If you or someone you know requires help with bulimia, another eating disorder, or compulsive exercise, please consider our treatment programs.
 The Walden GOALS program offers a treatment program specifically for competitive athletes.

 [i] Pope HG, Phillips KA, Olivardia R. The Adonis complex: the secret crisis of male body obsession.
 New York: Free Press; 2000.